 This page lists the types of council tax discounts that can be given and the categories of people who are not counted for council tax purposes

-Any person employed to learn a job, under taking training leading to a qualification recognised by the qualifications and curriculum authority (QCA) and not earning more than £195 per week before tax.
+Any person, regardless of age, employed to learn a job, under taking training leading to a qualification recognised by the qualifications and curriculum authority (QCA) and not earning more than £195 per week before tax.

 Students (or overseas students) on a full time or qualifying course of education are not counted.

 A full time student is defined as someone who is enrolled in a full-time course of education at a prescribed educational establishment.

 - A full time course of education must last for at least one academic year or for at least one full calendar year for those educational establishments that do not have academic years;

 - Attend for at least 24 weeks in each academic or calendar year;

 - Study for at least 21 hours per week;

 or a person under the age of 20 undertaking a qualifying course of education

 - a qualifying course is one which lasts for at least three calendar months, and is not a course of higher education;